 Often the tourist information and most of the museums will be closed… So make sure you do your research to avoid disappointment!

 Being a tourist is exhausting, especially a tourist travelling by trains.
 So consider slotting in a museum detox half-way through: maybe a day or two of shamelessly relaxing and soaking in the rays on a sandy beach.
-Or lacking in coastline, spending the day in a pretty public gardens; rejuvenated and ready for the next art gallery.
+Or if you’re somewhere that’s lacking in coastline, why not spend the day in a pretty public gardens.
+You’ll thank us when you’re rejuvenated and ready for the next art gallery!